symfony/symfony-docs/components/config/resources.rst

     parameters to string values.
 To set parameters to other data types (e.g. boolean, integer, etc), the other loaders are recommended.

 Loaders populate the application's configuration from different sources like YAML files.
 The Config component defines the interface for such loaders.
-The :doc:`Dependency Injection </components/dependency_injection>` and :doc:`Routing </components/routing>` components come with specialized loaders for different file formats.
+The :doc:`Dependency Injection </components/dependency_injection>` and `Routing`_ components come with specialized loaders for different file formats.

 Locating Resources
 ------------------